a11yproject/a11yproject.com/CONTRIBUTING.md

 # Contributing to The A11Y Project

 Want to help?
 Here's how.
-Please be sure to check our [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md) before contributing.
+Please be sure to check our [Code of Conduct](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CODE_OF_CONDUCT.md) and [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md) before contributing.
 Questions or concerns about contributing can be addressed in the site's [Issue Tracker](https://github.com/a11yproject/a11yproject.com/issues).

 ## Table of Contents